McCloud4871/AWS-Auto-Scaling-Web-Applications-with-High-Availability/README.md

 ## Project Overview

-This project focused on improving the availability, scalability, and resilience of a café web application hosted on AWS.
+This project I focused on improving the availability, scalability, and resilience of a café web application hosted on AWS.
 The environment was redesigned to use multiple Availability Zones, private and public subnets, an Application Load Balancer (ALB), a NAT Gateway, and an Auto Scaling Group (ASG).
 The final solution automatically distributed traffic across multiple web servers and dynamically scaled resources in response to increased demand.

 ## Skills Demonstrated